Edinburgh Law School has an enduring legacy of diverse and world-leading research projects.

 Private International Law and Integrated Markets (PILIM) was a cross-regional research project that aimed to enhance the role and contribution of Private International Law in to market growth and integration.

-This aim of the Public Health, Ethics and Law Research Network (PHELN) is to promote cross-disciplinary research in public health, ethics and law in the UK and Ireland.
+This aim of the Public Health, Ethics and Law Research Network (PHELN) was to promote cross-disciplinary research in public health, ethics and law in the UK and Ireland.

-UK-REACH is an interdisciplinary, multi-centre study that aims to investigate if, how, and why ethnicity affects COVID-19 outcomes in healthcare workers.
+UK-REACH was an interdisciplinary, multi-centre study that aimed to investigate if, how, and why ethnicity affects COVID-19 outcomes in healthcare workers.

-This project, ‘Vulnerability and justice in global health emergency regulation: developing future ethical models’, looks at crises that affect health and are of international concern.
+This project, ‘Vulnerability and justice in global health emergency regulation: developing future ethical models’, looked at crises that affect health and are of international concern.